nice-digital/NICE.TopHat/README.md

 4. Run ```./run.sh``` again
 5. Finally commit the new images to git.

+####  Functional tests
+These tests differ from the visual tests in the way that they don't take screenshots but still run browser driven tests.

 To run locally without docker:

 1.Open a bash terminal in root of project.